theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap/function-modules-and-bapis.md

 ### Define Export, Import, Changings and Tables

+After a Function Module/BAPI has been loaded, the window "RFC Function Modules/BAPIs" opens.

 1. In the *Export* tab you can define the output values sent from SAP back to the client after the execution of a function module.<br>
 If a parameter is to be set dynamically in the code, mark the checkbox of the item in the column **Pass** (5).<br>
 To assign a static value, enter the new value in the column **Value** (6).<br>